nimbly/Syndicate/README.md

 ### Middleware

-The `middleware` parameter allows you to pass an array of `Nimbly\Syndicate\MiddlewareInterface` instances or class-strings that represent an implementation of `Nimbly\Syndicate\MiddlewareInterface`.
+The `middleware` parameter allows you to pass an array of `Nimbly\Syndicate\Middleware\MiddlewareInterface` instances or class-strings that represent an implementation of `Nimbly\Syndicate\Middleware\MiddlewareInterface`.

 The middleware chain supports dual pass (both the incoming consumer `Message` instance and whatever value the handler returned.)